sf-wdi-22-23/modules-22/w06-ruby/d3-dawn-oop/README.md

 *Hint: Use the method `attr_accessor`*

-**Challenge:** Add a `threat_levl` instance variable to the Monster class.
+**Challenge:** Add a `threat_level` instance variable to the Monster class.
 Allow the user to specify a threat level when the monster is created.

 ```ruby
 dalek = Monster.new(:high)